Moving to Braga

 Ranking against the world

 Braga’s cost of living is significantly lower than Lisbon’s especially when the cost of accommodation is taken into account.
-Its accommodation is also on average 25.71% cheaper than in Porto, while consumer prices in general are 11.3% cheaper than the latter.
+Its accommodation is also on average 37.7% cheaper than in Porto, while consumer prices, in general, are 11.3% cheaper than the latter.
+Compared to Portugal's capital, Lisbon, the cost of living in Braga is 52% lower.

-Compared to other countries, the cost of living in Braga is some 37% lower than Berlin, 56% lower than Chicago, 55% lower than Wellington and 13% lower than Johannesburg.
+Compared to other countries, the cost of living in Braga is some 42% lower than Berlin, 170% lower than Chicago, 90% lower than Wellington and 11% higher than Johannesburg.
 It is known for its high quality of life, both in comparison to other worldwide destinations and against other Portuguese destinations such as Belem.

 A day in the life